barecheck/code-coverage-action/README.md

 ```

 `barecheck-api-key` has a bigger priority than `base-lcov-file` .
 Once you passed of them, only API KEY will be used.
 All other parameters can be used in the same way.

 ## Contributing

+👋 **Welcome, new contributors!**

+Whether you're a seasoned developer or just getting started, your contributions are valuable to us.
+Don't hesitate to jump in, explore the project, and make an impact.
+To start contributing, please check out our [Contribution Guidelines](CONTRIBUTING.md).

+## Contributing